forcedotcom/postman-salesforce-apis/README.md

 > ℹ️  **January 2021 update:** the collection sources were moved to the Postman API Network.<br/>
-This repository will continue to host the documentation and track issues.
+This repository is now dedicated to hosting the setup/contribution documentation and track issues.

 # Salesforce APIs for Postman